An application of a small area procedure with correlation between measurement error and sampling error to the Conservation Effects Assessment Project: Introduction

-Traditional small area estimation procedures utilize population-level auxiliary information from censuses or administrative databases \citep{rao2015small, pfeffermann2013new, jiang2006mixed}.
-A seminal model is the area-level \cite{fay1979estimates} model.
-A critical assumption underlying the \cite{fay1979estimates} predictor is that one can condition on the observed value of the covariate.
-If the covariate is an estimator from a sample survey, naive application of standard Fay-Herriot procedures can lead to erroneous inferences \citep{bell2019measurement, arima2017multivariate}. \cite{ybarra2008small}, \cite{burgard2020fay}, and \cite{bell2019measurement} extend the Fay-Herriot model to allow for measurement error in the covariate.
-These works assume that the measurement error is uncorrelated with the sampling error.
-The CEAP application requires a small area procedure that not only allows for measurement error in the covariate but also permits a nontrivial correlation between the measurement error and the sampling error.
+If the covariate is an estimator from a sample survey, naive application of standard Fay-Herriot procedures can lead to erroneous inferences \citep{bell2019measurement, arima2017multivariate}.
+A widely used technique to model sampling error in the covariate is to employ either a structural \citep{ghosh2006empirical, Arima2012, torabi2009empirical, torabi2012small} or a functional \citep{ghosh2007empirical, datta2010pseudo, torabi2011small} measurement error model.
+In the structural model, the latent covariate is stochastic, while the functional model treats the unobserved covariate as fixed \citep{fuller2009measurement, carroll2006measurement}.

-Models in which the measurement error and the sampling error are correlated have received little attention in the small area estimation literature.
-Small area estimation procedures with measurement error use both structural and functional measurement error models \citep{fuller2009measurement, carroll2006measurement}.
-In the structural model, the latent covariate is stochastic, while the functional model treats the unobserved covariate as fixed.
-Applications of the structural measurement error model to small area estimation include \cite{ghosh2006empirical}, \cite{Arima2012}, \cite{torabi2009empirical}, \cite{torabi2012small}, and \cite{datta2018semi}.
-The functional measurement error model is used in the context of unit-level small area procedures in \cite{ghosh2007empirical}, \cite{datta2010pseudo}, and \cite{torabi2011small}. \cite{ybarra2008small} develop predictors for an area level model in which a covariate is subject to functional measurement error. \cite{arima2015bayesian}, \cite{arima2017multivariate}, and \cite{burgard2021small} build on the work of \cite{ybarra2008small}. \cite{burgard2020fay} conducts an analysis of the model of \cite{ybarra2008small} under the stronger assumption that the random terms have normal distributions. \cite{bell2019measurement} compare the properties of functional and structural measurement error models to the naive Fay-Herriot model.
+\cite{ybarra2008small} develops predictors for an area level model in which a covariate is subject to functional measurement error. \cite{arima2015bayesian}, \cite{arima2017multivariate}, and \cite{burgard2021small} extend \cite{ybarra2008small} to bivariate and Bayesian frameworks. \cite{burgard2020fay} conducts an analysis of the model of \cite{ybarra2008small} under the stronger assumption that the random terms have normal distributions. \cite{bell2019measurement} compares the properties of functional and structural measurement error models to the naive Fay-Herriot model. \cite{mosaferi2021transformed} extends \cite{ybarra2008small} to lognormal data.
 All of these works assume that the measurement error in the covariate and the sampling error in the response are uncorrelated.